2023

 Your bike tour on the North Sea Cycle Path in Jutland starts in the Danish Esbjerg.
 The city was established around 150 years ago.
 From the summit of the Vandtårnet, you have a wonderful panoramic view over the city, the port and to the island Fanø.
 Or what about a trip to the Sæddig beach?
 It is surmounted by the striking sculpture The human at the sea.

 Make a detour to the island Fanø today, that you can easily reach by ferry (not included).
 While cycling around the island, you can experience a mix of dunes, beach forests and mud flats.
 With some luck, you discover a washed-up amber at the kilometer-long beach.
-Back on the mainland, it goes to Ribe, the oldest town of Denmark.
-In the middle of the old town, you can already see the cathedral of Riber with its both unequal towers from afar.
+Back on the mainland, the tour continues to Ribe, the oldest town of Denmark.
+In the middle of the old town, you can already see the cathedral of Ribe with its both unequal towers from afar.
 The Ribe VikingeCenter documents, that Ribe has already been populated by the time of the Vikings.

 From Ribe, it goes back to the North Sea.
 Via the street ribbon Rømødæmningen, you cycle to the Wadden Sea island Rømø at today’s stage of your trip on the North Sea Cycle Path in Jutland.
 The beaches of Rømø build the biggest sand beach of Northern Europe.
 Impressive!
 Discover the Kommandørgården, the whalebone fence and the Rømø Kirke from the year 1200 with a roundtrip around the island.
 You spend your night in Havneby, the main city of the island.

-Day 4: Havneby (island Rømø) – island Sylt – Niebüll / Schlüttsiel, approx. 20 / 35 km + ferry and train ride
+Day 4: Havneby – Island of Sylt – Niebüll / Schlüttsiel, approx. 20 / 35 km + ferry and train ride

-From Havneby, it goes to the island Sylt by ferry (included).
-A more than 200-kilometer-long cycle network offers you many possibilities to get to know the island on a shorter or a longer tour.
-Organize your time in Sylt according to your own ideas, before it goes back over the dam of Hindenburg to Niebüll by train (included).
-Through the short distance to Denmark, in this small town, the Danish and the Frisian culture come together.
-You get to know more about the everyday and the economic life of the North Frisians in the Frisian museum.
+From Havneby you can take the ferry (included) to the island of Sylt.
+A network of bike paths over 200 kilometers long offers many opportunities to get to know the island on a shorter or longer tour.
+Organize your time on Sylt just as you like before you take the train (included) over the Hindenburgdamm to Niebüll.
+Due to its proximity to Denmark, Danish and Frisian culture meet in this small town.
+You can learn more about the everyday and economic life of the North Frisians in the Friesisches Museum.

 Day 5: Niebüll – Husum, approx. 55 / 40 km